 - From here, you can take the famous bridge over to Skye and begin your adventure on this amazing island!

 Highlights: You will drive part of the NC500.
-You will come across Eilean Donan Castle which is the perfect spot to stretch the legs, not to mention amazing photo opportunity!
+You will come across Eilean Donan Castle which is the perfect spot to stretch your legs, not to mention an amazing photo opportunity!

 How to get there from the south